-- A pupil attacks a member of staff, or another pupil - Pupils fighting - A pupil is causing, or at risk of causing, injury or damage by accident, by rough play, or by misuse of dangerous materials, substances or objects - A pupil is running in a corridor or on a stairway in a way in which he/she might have or cause an accident likely to injure her/himself or others - A pupil absconding from a class or trying to leave school (NB this will only apply if a pupil could be at risk if not kept in the classroom or at school) - A pupil persistently refuses to obey an order to leave an area - A pupil behaves in a way that seriously disrupts a lesson.
+- A pupil attacks a member of staff, or another pupil - Pupils fighting - A pupil is causing, or at risk of causing, injury or damage by accident, by rough play, or by misuse of dangerous materials, substances or objects - A pupil is running in a corridor or on a stairway in a way in which he/she might have or cause an accident likely to injure her/himself or others - A pupil absconding from a class or trying to leave school (NB this will only apply if a pupil could be at risk if not kept in the classroom or at school)

+- A pupil persistently refuses to obey an order to leave an area - A pupil behaves in a way that seriously disrupts a lesson.

-O DETAILS OF PERSON INJURED/ASSAULTED
+• DETAILS OF PERSON INJURED/ASSAULTED

 Forename: Surname:

 Address: Date of Birth:

 Age:

 Postcode: Sex:

 Job Title (or Client, student, visitor, contractor, etc):

 Telephone No: Place of Work/ Department:

-O DETAILS OF ACCIDENT/INCIDENT
+• DETAILS OF ACCIDENT/INCIDENT •

 Date of accident or incident: Time: AM/PM

 Address where Accident/incident occurred:

 Precise place (e.g. kitchen, classroom, etc.) Nature of injury (e.g. cut, bruise, fracture, etc.)

 Part of body affected: Treatment given:

-DESCRIBE WHAT HAPPENED:
+DESCRIBE WHAT HAPPENED: I

-Please give as much detail as you can, including names and parts played by any other persons (staff, client, pupil etc.) and identifying any substances or equipment involved.
+Please give as much detail as you can, including nan identifying any substances or equipment involved. nes and parts played by ar ny other persons (staff, client, pupil etc.) and

-(Continue on a separate sheet if necessary)

 Was the injured person taken to hospital?

 Did the injured person continue to work?

 Number of days absent from work:

 Name and address of any witnesses:

 Date telephoned HSE (0845 300 99 23):

-OBSERVATIONS OF MANAGER AND PROPOSE D ACTION TO AVOID RECURRENCE
+OBSERVATIONS OF MANAGER AND PROPOS ED ACTION TO AVOID RECURRENCE

 General Observations:

-Is any remedial action required?
-Give an indicat ion as to whether action has been/ is being taken (e.g. further s, review of risk assessments and working arrangements etc.)
+ation as to whether action has been/ is being taken (e.g. further nts, review of risk assessments and working arrangements etc.)

-training provided, further security arrangements , review of risk assessments and working arrangements etc.,
+5 F

 Manager's name:

 Signature: Date:

-Telephone No.: ·
+Telephone No.:

 For use by Health and Safety Team: Date F2508 sent to HSE Observations

+Observations